Universal Polynomials for Tautological Integrals on Hilbert Schemes: Outline of proof

 Denote by $\ol{TX}^n$ the $n$-fold fibre product of $\ol{TX}$ over $X$.
 There are natural morphisms $g : Q \to X^n$ and $h:\cQ \to \ol{TX}^n$, where $g$ is given by composing $Q \to X^{[\![n]\!]}$ and $X^{[\![n]\!]} \to X^n$, and $h$ is defined similarly.
-Let $\Delta \subset X^n$ be the small diagonal, and consider $X$ as a subset of $\ol{TX}^n$ using $n$ copies of the 0-section.
+Let $\Delta \subset X^n$ be the small diagonal, and consider $X$ as a subset of $TX^n \subset \ol{TX}^n$ using $n$ copies of the 0-section.

 Let $U\subset Q$ and $\cU \subset \cQ$ be Euclidean open neighbourhoods of $g^{-1}\left(\Delta\right)$ and $h^{-1}\left(X\right)$, respectively.
-Choosing $U$ and $\cU$ small enough, we can define a topological isomorphism $f : U \to \cU$ inducing (topological) isomorphisms of the bundles $f^*\left(\cE^{[\![\alpha]\!]}\right) \cong E^{[\![\alpha]\!]}$.
+Choosing $U$ and $\cU$ small enough, we can define a topological isomorphism $f : U \to \cU$, inducing topological isomorphisms of the bundles $f^*\left(\cE^{[\![\alpha]\!]}\right) \cong E^{[\![\alpha]\!]}$.

+To define the map $f$, we follow \cite{li}, and begin with an exponential map $\exp: TX \to X^2$.
+This map is defined in a neighbourhood of the 0-section $X \subset TX$, and maps a neighbourhood of the 0-section homeomorphically onto a neighbourhood of the diagonal $\Delta \subset X^2$.
+The map $\exp$ is analytic when restricted to a fibre of $TX$.

-The map $f$ is defined starting from (the inverse of) an exponential map on $X$, analytic on the fibres of $TX$, which gives a continuous map $X^{[n]} \to \Hilb^n(\ol{TX}/X)$, defined in a neighbourhood of the locus of subschemes supported at a single point.
-By the similarity in the definition of $Q$ and $\cQ$ we show that this induces $f: Q \to \cQ$.
+The inverse of this map induces a local homeomorphism $X^{[n]} \to \Hilb^n(\ol{TX}/X)$, defined in a neighbourhood of the locus of subschemes supported at a single point.
+Tracing through the parallel steps in the definitions of $Q$ and $\cQ$ gives a local homeomorphism $f: Q \to \cQ$.
 The details of this construction are contained in Lemmas \ref{f1}-\ref{f3}.